 Attach the black card stock to the front, using Mod Podge or Elmer’s Glue.
 Again, place something down on it and let it dry.

-Attaching the mat to the front of the picture frame
+Attaching the mat to the front of the DIY picture frame.

 On top of the black, glue down the piece of tan colored card stock (you may need to cut it to fit correctly).
 Put some removable glue dots on the back of your photo and press it into the center of the tan colored card stock.
 Finally, attach a strip of glue dots around the the back of the cream mat, and press it down on top of the photo.